Overview

 L to R – David Russel Jensen, Aidan Hellen, Maka Monture Päki, Barbara Blake, Alyssa London - all former Board Youth Advisors

-The Board Youth Advisor position was created in 2009 to cultivate this skill set among Sealaska shareholders and descendants.
-At the time, directors recognized that voices of young leaders were missing from discussions and decisions in Sealaska’s boardroom.
+The Board Youth Advisor (BYA) position was established in 2009 to develop leadership capacity among young Sealaska shareholders and descendants.
+At the time, directors recognized a critical gap – the absence of youth voices in boardroom discussions and strategic decision-making.

 2010 — 2011 Barbara Blake